 Range of Uses: Convention center, sports/entertainment arenas/complexes and supporting uses such as hotels, and office space within the CBD.
 Transit and transportation facilities are allowed.
-Residential, agricultural, and stormwater management uses are also allowed.
+Residential uses are also allowed.

 Development Character: The scale (height and massing) of new development will vary depending on location and proximity to historic districts.
-Incorporate risk reduction and adaptation strategies in the built environment.